hyperware-ai/hyperware-book/src/system/read_and_write_to_chain.md

 The provider module is capable of using any RPC endpoint that follows the [JSON-RPC API](https://ethereum.org/developers/docs/apis/json-rpc) that is used by Ethereum and most other EVM chains and rollups.
 The runtime uses the [Alloy](https://github.com/alloy-rs) family of libraries to connect to WS RPC endpoints.
-It does not currently support HTTP endpoints, as subscriptions are vastly preferable for many of the features that Kinode uses.
+It does not currently support HTTP endpoints, as subscriptions are vastly preferable for many of the features that Hyperware uses.

 ### Configuration

 The [API Reference](../apis/eth_provider.md) demonstrates how to format requests to `eth:distro:sys` that adjust its config during runtime.
-This includes adding and removing providers (whether other Kinodes or chain RPCs) and adjusting the permissions for other nodes to use this node as a relay.
+This includes adding and removing providers (whether other nodes or chain RPCs) and adjusting the permissions for other nodes to use this node as a relay.
 However, most configuration is done in an optional file named `.eth-providers` inside the home folder of a node.
 If this file is not present, a node will boot using the default providers hardcoded for testnet or mainnet, depending on where the node lives.
 If it is present, the node will load in those providers and use them.